Lad, A Yorkshire Story: Production

 The film was shot in and around the Yorkshire Dales, (within a 10 mi radius of Settle) where Dan Hartley, the writer and director, grew up.
 It is partly autobiographical, with the character of Tom being based on Dan Hartley, and that of Al being based on a park ranger who Dan worked with in his teens.
+Hartley said he is from the area originally and he came back "into the community to make the film, and the cast is people who live here."
+He went on to say that many members of the cast had never acted before, including both lead characters, Bretten Lord and former soldier Alan Gibson.
+He said they held open auditions in Cumbria and North Yorkshire in 2011 and it "worked out really well using people who hadn't acted before."

 One of the reasons why distributors were reluctant to sign up to distribute the film was the lack of a 'name' in the cast.
 In fact, prior to the filming of Lad, the two main actors had not acted professionally before.
 Alan Gibson, who played Al, the park ranger, claimed to have been a soldier in the SAS.

 Reception

 Steve Morrissey, writing in the Radio Times gave the film three stars out of five saying that "[Bretten Lord] delivers a charismatic debut performance".
+The Video Librarian wrote, "based on his own 2011 short film, filmmaker Dan Hartley expands his original simple tale with atmospheric scenes shot in the hills and moors of the Dales; an affecting story of a brokenhearted child who experiences great loss and rapid change, this is recommended."

+Sheila Intner from Library Journal commented that "splendid casting, wonderfully understated acting, and beautiful camera work contribute to the ups and downs that make Lad well worth watching.

-Lad..., won awards for Best Film and Best Feature Narrative Film, at the Mexico International and Anchorage International Film Festival's respectively.
+The movie won awards for Best Film and Best Feature Narrative Film, at the Mexico International and Anchorage International Film Festival's respectively.
+Bretten Lord was named best child actor at the Hollywood International Family Festival.

 The film became a surprise download/streaming success during the 2020 lockdowns.
 Over 1.5 million people had watched it on YouTube in 2020 and it had amassed over 400,000 in viewing figures on Amazon Prime.
 Whilst the film was shot on a budget of £65,000, Hartley acknowledges that he won't make any money off of the project.
+The film peaked at number five in the iTunes independent chart mere days after it was made available for nationwide release.
+Hartley remarked that "as the only self-distributed film to appear in the top 100 it's testament to the support of our fans and the terrific word of mouth the film has garnered."